MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 # Fin
-Due to the amount of content, the summary is too large to post on GitHub; a PNG image has to do.
+Due to the amount of content, the summary is too large to post on GitHub; a PNG has to do.